4Boxxy/4Boxxy/README.md

 ### Beginner developer

+- A diligent and purposeful person, I always try to improve my result.
+Know English well, at an average level and i plan to improve this result, and know how to "Google")

-- 🔭 I’m currently learning: Kotlin (Android development)
+- 🔭 Сurrently learning: Kotlin (Android development)
 - ⚡ Plans to study: Java, Swift, Python.
 And other languages (To expand my worldview)
 - Plans to create: Handy apps with a new look that will inspire and be used regularly